github-gs/Diagnosis-for-CD/README.md

 Identifying differential signatures from multi-cohorts by correcting batch effects.

+## 3.SNV Calling

+MIDAS was used to perform microbial SNV annotation.
+The WMS reads were mapped to the database for SNV calling.

-## 3.Alpha diversity
+## 4.Alpha diversity

 Calculating alpha diversity of microbiome in CD patients and controls.

-## 4.Beta diversity
+## 5.Beta diversity

 Calculating beta diversity of microbiome in CD patients and controls.

-## 5.SNV Calling

-MIDAS was used to perform microbial SNV annotation.
-The WMS reads were mapped to the database for SNV calling.

 ## 6.Model contruction with FNN